 If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.
 Your worldwide income is subject to U.S. income tax, regardless of where you reside.
-People like the Mayor of London, Boris Johnson, was born in the USA and holds a US passport.
+People like Boris Johnson, who was born in the USA and holds a US passport.
 He therefore has to complete an annual US tax return and pay taxes due even though he has never lived in the US as an adult or worked there.

 If you have a financial interest in or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust, or other type of foreign financial account, exceeding certain thresholds, the Bank Secrecy Act may require you to report the account yearly to the Internal Revenue Service by filing a Report of Foreign Bank and Financial Accounts (FBAR).

 A PFIC is, in broad terms, any non-US company or fund that does not distribute income to the US on an annual basis.
 This means 99% of non-US funds are deemed to be PFICs and US taxpayers cannot structure a globally diverse investment portfolio without suffering penal tax charges and reporting responsibilities.